jordanrose2401/bellabeat-fitbit-analysis/README.md

 # Bellabeat Fitbit Usage Analysis

 ## Overview
-This project follows the Google Data Analystics, featured on coursera, "Ask/Prepare/Process/Analyze/Share/Act" framework.
-This project analyzes Fitbit data from 35 users with the goal of influencing Bellabeat marketing strategies for its smart devices.
+This project follows the Google Data Analytics Professional Certificate's Ask, Prepare, Process, Analyze, Share, and Act framework to analyze Fitbit usage data and develop data-driven marketing recommendations for Bellabeat.

 ## Business Task
 What are trends in smart device usage and how can these trends be applied to Bellabeat customers and how can they influence Bellabeat marketing strategies?

 ## Data
-Fitabase Data (Mar 2016-May2016)
+Fitabase Fitness Tracker Data (Mar 2016-May2016)

+Source: Kaggle

 ## Tools
 - SQL